ABOUT US

 David Rinehart

-David Rinehart is a Los Angeles-based architect with broad experience in the design of multi- and single-family residences, mixed-use developments, institutional buildings, as well as master planning and urban design.
-Mr. Rinehart joined Moule & Polyzoides, Architects and Urbanists in early 2019, following over ten years at Robert A.M.
+David is an architect at Ruard Veltman Architecture + Interiors in Los Angeles.
+Prior to joining RVAI, Mr. Rinehart worked at Moule & Polyzoides, Architects and Urbanists, in Pasadena, CA, and Robert A.M.
 Stern Architects in New York.
 He holds a Bachelor of Architecture degree from the University of Notre Dame and a Master of Environmental Design degree in the History, Theory, and Criticism of Architecture and Urbanism from Yale University, where he was awarded a Beinecke Rare Books & Manuscript Library Fellowship and served as a curatorial assistant for the Yale School of Architecture.
 Mr. Rinehart is a registered architect in the State of New York, a member of the Society of Architectural Historians, and a Fellow of the Institute of Classical Architecture & Art, where he has served as an Instructor since 2015.
-He has taught workshops on classical architecture at universities across the country and has been a lead instructor for the ICAA’s Regional Intensive and Summer Studio in Classical Architecture.
-He serves on a number of national ICAA committees including the Classicist Committee and the Governance Committee, and is currently Co-Chair of the Events Committee for the Southern California Chapter.

 Sonya Adams, Chapter Director